FeatureBaseDB/featurebase/docs/administration.md

 - To accomplish this you will first need:
   - List of all indexes on your cluster
-  - List of all frames in your indexes
+  - List of all fields in your indexes
   - Max slice per index, listed in the `/slices/max` endpoint
 - With this information you can query the `/internal/fragment/nodes` endpoint and iterate over each slice
 - Using the list of slices owned by this node you will then need to manually:
-  - setup a directory structure similar to the other nodes with a path for each Index/Frame
+  - setup a directory structure similar to the other nodes with a path for each Index/Field
   - copy each owned slice for an existing node to this new node
 - Modify the cluster config file to replace the previous node address with the new node address.
 - Restart the cluster